jergra/names-game-react-native/readme.txt

     C:\dev\names-game-react-native-web

     Animation effects, using react-native-renanimated,
-    were added to the mobile-app version, but not here.
+    were added to the mobile-app version, but not to the website version.
     React-native-renanimated seems not to be compatible with react-native-web.